devashishlohani/stcae_pids/README.md

 This source code is for submission at workshop RRPR 2020.
 We reproduce the results for Fall detection and extend 3D convolutional autoencoder for Intrusion detection task.

+**Installation**

+1. Install conda from https://docs.conda.io/en/latest/miniconda.html depending on your OS.

+2. Create conda environment from the given environment.yml file.

+   Go to root location of this project in your terminal and run the following command

+   `conda env create -f environment.yml`

+3. Activate conda environment

+   `source activate stcae`

 **Code Usage:**

 The code base is split into two main subsets